-This set of coasters features an interesting stitch pattern – the herringbone stitch.
+This set of coasters features a unique pattern – the herringbone stitch.

 This baby beanie hat pattern is a great project for anyone who loves knitting cables.

-The hat is knit with worsted/Aran yarn and uses less than 1 skein in total (with two colours).
+The hat is knit with worsted/Aran yarn and uses less than 1 skein in total (with two colors).

-This post will show you how to knit a hat with straight needles for complete beginners, worked flat, back and forth.
+This pattern will show you how to knit a hat with straight needles for complete beginners, worked flat, back and forth.

-This is a great project for anyone who is learning how to knit.
+This cool toned beanie is a great project for anyone who is learning how to knit.

 This bright sweater will make anyone you pass on your daily walks smile.

-Made in rainbow stripes, you can knit this dog jumper in any colours you like!
+Made in rainbow stripes, you can knit this dog jumper in any color you like!